CB-Ananya/CV-Builder/README.md

 ● Stores previously entered information (in a database) and retrieves it when searched for making changes to existing CV

-Developed by C B Ananya, Ayshwarya B
+Developed by C B Ananya and Ayshwarya B

 ## Motivation to take up the problem